akamud/wilson-score-csharp/README.md

 I found out about this on '[How Not To Sort By Average Rating](http://www.evanmiller.org/how-not-to-sort-by-average-rating.html)'.
 Give it a read.

 **Tl;dr**: Wilson Score takes into account that a higher number of votes has more chance to be a correct representation of the general opinion.
-It basically answers the question **Given the ratings I have, there is a 95% chance that the "real" fraction of positive ratings is at least what?**
+It basically answers the question: **Given the ratings I have, there is a 95% chance that the "real" fraction of positive ratings is at least what?**

 If you still think you should sort by average, know that Reddit [uses](http://amix.dk/blog/post/19588) this on "best" sorting.
 [Yelp](http://officialblog.yelp.com/2011/02/the-most-romantic-city-on-yelp-is.html) too.